DeadMalls.com

 Please let us know using the contact form!

-Thank you to all those who have contributed to DeadMalls.com!
+Thank you to all the contributors to DeadMalls.com!

 DeadMalls.com makes no guarantee of the completeness or accuracy of any information provided herein.
 You, the reader, assume the risk of verifying any materials used or relied on.
 DeadMalls.com is not liable for and does not necessarily endorse viewpoints expressed by the authors of content presented.
 Information is presented as a historical account and may not reflect present-day status.
 All submissions become property of DeadMalls.com and are posted at will.
 By using DeadMalls.com in any manner you understand and agree with these policies.